cometbft/cometbft/docs/architecture/adr-109-reduce-go-api-surface.md

    along similar lines to that proposed in [ADR 060].
 This involves moving these packages under the `/internal/` path in the repository, making those packages only accessible to the CometBFT codebase.
-3. Turn certain public packages into their own Go modules, allowing them to be versioned independently of the rest of the CometBFT codebase.

 ## Alternative Approaches